Zuzuna54/Topic-Modelling/SYSTEM_STRATEGY_EXPLAINED.md

 ### 2. The Intelligence Network Awakens

-Our system isn't just one smart agent - it's a team of specialists:
+Our system follows advanced **agentic AI principles** - it's a sophisticated multi-agent system with a meta-agent coordinator:

+**The Meta-Agent Coordinator (Concierge Agent)**:
+- Orchestrates all processing and maintains the living social graph in memory
+- The only stateful component, holding the complete relationship intelligence
+- Never accesses databases during processing - pure in-memory operations
+- Acts as the "conductor" coordinating all specialist agents

+**The Specialist Processing Agents** (All Stateless & Secure):
 - **The Spam Detective**: Instantly spots and filters out junk messages
-- **The Emotion Reader**: Understands the mood and sentiment of each message
+- **The Context-Aware Emotion Reader**: Understands sentiment by considering relationships and conversation history
 - **The Language Processor**: Converts emojis to text and cleans up content
 - **The Meaning Maker**: Turns words into mathematical representations (embeddings) that capture semantic meaning
-- **The Topic Expert**: Compares new messages against known topics and creates new ones when needed
+- **The Topic Expert**: Compares new messages against known topics (with 70% similarity threshold) and creates new ones when needed
+- **The Relationship Analyst**: Tracks who talks to whom, how their relationships evolve, and maintains conversation context windows
 - **The Social Analyst**: Detects toxicity and inappropriate content

-Think of it like a newsroom where each specialist has a specific job, but they all work together under one editor.
+**The Data Access Controllers (Rafts)**:
+- **Accumulator Raft**: Only component with Redis access, handles message batching
+- **Storage Raft**: Only component with database write access, handles persistence
+- Enforces strict data access boundaries for security and scalability

+This follows **Level 5+ Agentic AI architecture** - each specialist agent is a pure, stateless function that can scale horizontally, while the meta-agent maintains shared intelligence.
+It's like a newsroom where specialists work independently but coordinate through a master editor who remembers everything and understands the human relationships behind every story.

 ## The Message Journey: From Chaos to Understanding